Lucifier129/react-lite/README.md

 ## React-lite vs React

 via react-lite:
-- virtual-dom can not render to string(no React.renderToString and React.renderToStaticMarkup)
+- In browser, virtual-dom can not render to string(no `React.renderToString` and `React.renderToStaticMarkup`)
 - event system is base on delegation pattern(since v0.0.19)
 - all of React.PropTypes method is noop(empty function)
 - Do not support React-addons(for example ReactCSSTransitionGroup)